-In 2016 the Audit Committee met on a total of 2 occasion.
-In addition, resolutions were passed on 10 occasions by written vote.
+In 2017 the Audit Committee met on a total of 3 occasion.
+In addition, resolutions were passed on 21 occasions by written vote.

 The items on the agenda of the Audit Committee meetings included, among others, a briefing on the profit approved by the Company's auditor, the Company's non-consolidated financial statements prepared in accordance with International Financial Reporting Standards, the report on the financial statements and on the proposal regarding the distribution of the profit, and a recommendation on the selection of the Company's auditor, approval of the person nominated to be responsible for the audit, and the determining of his/her remuneration.
-The procedural rules of the Audit Committee expanded to include new powers, which it exercises with effect from 1 January 2017.